-I have always considered the question of security a simple one, a matter of practical intelligence that anyone should be capable of figuring out.
-By developing relations of affinity, on decides with whom one can act.
-There is no need to say a word about an action to anyone who is not grate into the totality of our being in order to become so expansive and powerful as to burst every conduit and flood the plain of existence with our indomitable being.
+Such a reversal of perspective requires finding a different place from which to perceive the world, a different position from which to act.
+Rather than starting from the world as it is, one may choose to start from the will to grasp her life as his own.
+This decision immediately places one into conflict with the present of the extent to which both of these concepts are social inventions serving the purposes of power.
+Thus, to change the nature of gender roles, to increase their number or modify their form, is useless from a revolutionary perspective, being nothing more than mechanically adjusting the form of the conduits that channel our sexual energy.
+Instead, we need to reappropriate our sexual energy in order to reintegrate into the totality of our being in order to become so expansive and powerful as to burst every conduit and flood the plain of existence with our indomitable being.
 This is not a therapeutic task, but rather one of defiant revolt - one that springs from a strong will and a refusal to back down.
 If our desire is to destroy all domination, then it is necessary that we move beyond everything that holds us back, beyond feminism, yes, and beyond gender, because this is where we find the ability to create our indomitable individuality that rises up against all domination without hesitation.
 If we wish to destroy the logic of submission, this must be our minimum goal.